abibcafe/binario_adsense/README.md

 **Binario** is a responsive card-based & code-light Hugo theme.

 This [repo](https://github.com/J-Siu/Binario) is a fork of [Binario original](https://github.com/Vimux/Binario) with AdSense support.
 All credit go to original author: [Vimux](https://github.com/Vimux/Binario).
+Customized the footer a little bit.

 Demo with AdSense: